CUNY Researcher Definition

 Non-Affiliated Researchers and Key Personnel who are affiliated with an institution that does not have an IRB must submit a Letter of Support from their Supervisor.
 This letter should be on institutional stationary.

-Non-Affiliated Researchers and Key Personnel who are not affiliated with an institution must provide the IRB with a signed Compliance Letter submitted via IRBNet attached to a package.
+Non-Affiliated Researchers and Key Personnel who are not affiliated with an institution must provide the IRB with a signed Compliance Letter submitted via IDEATE attached to the application.
 PI's listed on the package must submit a Letter of Responsibility as well.
 Student PI's must also have their faculty advisor sign their letters.

 If Non-Affiliated Researchers and Key Personnel are conducting analysis of de-identified or anonyomous data ONLY then this policy does not apply.

 Note that these policies apply to Non-Affiliated Researchers conducting research at CUNY ONLY.
 If this a multi-site study, please click here for CUNY's Multi-Site Policy.

 For information regarding Non-Affiliated Researchers who are not collaborating with CUNY personnel, please click here.